LoyolaLawTech/Class-Documents/2022/homework/final_project.md

 If you complete all of the steps above successfully with no errors, you will receive the full 40 points for this project.
-If you would like to receive extra credit (up to 20 points), add some additional features.
-Here are some
+If you would like to receive extra credit (up to 20 points), add one or more of the following additional features.

-suggestions:
+* Create a menu or add some links that point to other resources on the Incarceration Transparency site

 * Design your page so that a user can click on a particular record and see a single page listing of all of the data associated with that record.